DanielTal87/DoToList/README.md

 # ToDoList - Webapp

-This application is a project in the course JAVA EE 2018 at the Holon Institute of Technology (HIT)
+This application is a project in JAVA EE course at Holon Institute of Technology (HIT)

 ### Writen by: